sam-hatley/real-estate-data/README.md

 > A dashboard with 2 tiles

 The dashboard for this project is set up on Looker Studio and is available [at this link](https://lookerstudio.google.com/s/jI63oxn9v7w).
+The dashboard contains two separate pages: one listing statistics for estate agents only, another for properties generally.

 ## Reproducibility